udayaugustin/ProgressBar/README.md

 This packages adds multi color segment bar in Xamarin forms.
 This is purely written using xamarin forms control.

 To Consume:
-* Add the nugget package "ProgressBarWithSegment" to Xamarin Forms Project.
+* Add the nugget package "MultiColor.ProgressBar" to Xamarin Forms Project.
 No need to add in the platform specific project.
 * Declare the name space in the xaml. xmlns:progressBar="car-namespace:ProgressBar;assembly=ProgressBar"
 * Use the below xaml to add the progress bar control to your view.